How to Get Back Into Ketosis After a Carb Binge (Recovery Guide)

 - Limit the dosage of MCT oil if you are unaccustomed to it, as excessive amounts can cause rapid gastrointestinal distress.

 - Avoid believing that exogenous ketones “erase” carbohydrates.
-If your liver is still full of glycogen, taking exogenous ketones simply means your blood contains both high glucose and high ketones; it does not accelerate endogenous fat burning.
+If your liver is still full of glycogen, taking exogenous ketones simply means your blood contains both high glucose and high ketones — a state that is very different from true nutritional ketosis (see ketosis vs. ketoacidosis: understanding the difference).
+It does not accelerate endogenous fat burning.

 👇 Calculate Your Recovery Macros